neil-lindquist/neil-lindquist.github.io/projects.md

 ### Reducing Memory Access Costs using Data Compression in Conjugate Gradient
 ##### May 2017 - April 2019
-Determining whether the performance of sparse linear solvers (specifically Conjugate Gradient) can be improved by reducing data movement using compression.
+Exploration into whether the performance of sparse linear solvers (specifically Conjugate Gradient) can be improved by reducing data movement using compression.
 * [Undergraduate Thesis](https://github.com/neil-lindquist/Undergrad-Thesis/blob/master/thesis.pdf)
 * [Presented](/files/2019-04-12-PMEslides.pdf) at the 2019 CSB/SJU Pi Mu Epsilon Conference

 ### JuliaPetra
 ##### July 2017 - May 2019
 An implementation of Trilinos's Petra Object Model in Julia.
-The project is trying to understand how well Julia works for distributed, high performance computing.
+The project tried to understand how well Julia works for distributed, high performance computing.

 * [JuliaPetra.jl](https://github.com/collegeville/JuliaPetra.jl) - The implementation
 * [Obtaining Performance from a Julia-Implementation of Trilinos Data Librairies](https://www.pathlms.com/siam/courses/10878/sections/14368/video_presentations/127457) - presented at the 2019 SIAM Conference on Computational Science and Engineering